EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### OPERA Database

 OPERA Database is manually maintained table by the OPERA data providers and by the Croatian Met Services.
 It is sporadically updated, minimum twice a year.
 The available formats are json, xlsx and csv and it can be automatically pushed to service.
-The fields it includes are stated in the Table 2 and example file is attached as annex.
+The fields it includes are stated in the Table 2 and example file is attached as Annex [OPERA database in csv](https://github.com/EURODEO/opera-requirements/blob/main/Annex/OPERA_RADARS_DB_2024_02.csv).

 Table 2.
 OPERA database content.
 | Field | Unit/Format | Description | Example